 Let’s face it- whoopee cushions pop and no one has ever believed their refrigerator could get up and run.
 It’s 2021 and your pranks need to catch up with the times.
-As always, your phone, and friendly neighborhood app developers are here to help you out.
+As always, your phone, and friendly neighborhood mobile app developers are here to help you out.
 Here are the best prank apps to help you pull off some great stunts.

 Listen in on phony phone calls with your friends